AI & Automation

 Where older AR automation relied on static rules and templated reminders, current AI agents can understand context, act on unstructured data, and keep payment cases moving without human intervention.
 They read and reply to emails, capture remittances and promise-to-pay dates, categorize disputes, and sync updates back into ERP and billing systems.

-With historical payment behavior and live inbox signals, finance teams can predict when customers are likely to pay and which accounts need early attention.
+With historical payment behaviour and live inbox signals, finance teams can predict when customers are likely to pay and which accounts need early attention.
 This makes cash flow forecasting more accurate.

 Current AR automation is powered by four complementary technologies that work together to reduce manual work and improve cash flow.